 Park space is measured differently in Greater Downtown.
 The historical development of the Greater Downtown area as a commercial office space and tourism destination meant that its parks were developed to support more intensive regional use.
-As residents of downtown share these parks with other visitors, both regional and local park space is part of the quantity calculation.
+As residents of downtown share these parks with other visitors, both regional and local parks are part of the quantity calculation.